gaetanBloch/angular-project/README.md

 # Recipe & Shopping List Application

-The application was made using Angular 9, Bootstrap and Firebase as a backend.
-It consists on a list of recipes and a shopping list.
+The application was built using [Angular 9](https://angular.io/), [Bootstrap 3](https://getbootstrap.com/docs/3.3/) and [Firebase](https://firebase.google.com/) as a backend.
+It consists of a list of recipes and a shopping list.

 The last implementation of the application is using [Redux](https://redux.js.org/) implementation for Angular called [NgRx](https://ngrx.io/) to manage the overall state of the application.

-**The application was deployed on firebase, to access it, click [here](https://angular-project-11f6f.web.app).**
+**The application was deployed on Firebase, to access it, click [here](https://angular-project-11f6f.web.app).**

 ## Running Application Process on your computer